ehusby/shell-utils/windows/README.md

 ```
 By default, OSGeo4W should be installed to `C:\OSGeo4W64` (assuming you installed the 64-bit version).
 If it was installed to a different location, you will need to change the `target_path` setting accordingly in [`shell-utils/windows/starter_scripts/start_osgeo.bat`](./starter_scripts/start_osgeo.bat) and the py2/py3 versions of that batch script.

+(TODO: update the following list of starter commands)

 There are four "starter commands" (shortcut scripts) you can use to fire up an OSGeo4W Shell through the File Explorer Address bar:
 - [osgeo_vanilla](./exec/osgeo_vanilla.bat)
   <br>Runs [`shell-utils/windows/starter_scripts/start_osgeo.bat`](./starter_scripts/start_osgeo.bat), which opens which the OSGeo4W Shell without running any additional initialization commands.
 The only Python version that is callable by default would be Python 2, but only if you installed the `python2-core` package through the OSGeo4W installer.
 If you installed the `python3-core` package, you can instead run the `py3_env` command to load an environment that should then make Python 3 callable with the `python` name.
 You can test this by running `py3_env` followed by `python` to fire up the Python 3 command-line interpreter.